AdobeDocs/document-cloud-learn.en/help/sign/admin/add-users-to-your-account.md

 ---
 title: Add a New User
-description: Add new users to Acrobat Sign
+description: Learn how to add new users to Acrobat Sign
 feature: Administration, Deploy
 role: Admin
 level: Intermediate